queryluke/masseffect-5e-data/data/feats/empowered-hunter-mode.md

 mechanics:
   - type: action
     resource: {}
+    shortDesc: >-
-    shortDesc: For 1 minute, +1 to power attack rolls and power DCs.
-Increase power damage by 1 die type.
+      For 1 minute, your speed increases by <me-distance length="5" />, you gain +1 to power attack rolls, and whenever you deal damage with a power, increase the die type by 1 (gain +1 if the die is a d12).
 prerequisite: Geth and the ability to cast one tech or biotic spell
 prereq:
   - type: species